Research & Clinical Trials

 Why Research Matters

 Research is at the heart of improving outcomes for patients with blood disorders.
-At Western Hematology Network, we're committed to advancing the field of hematology through participation in clinical research and trials.
+At Western Haematology Network, we're committed to advancing the field of haematology through participation in clinical research and trials.

 Benefits of Research Participation